jcclose1/Basic_AWS_EC2/README.md

 Okay then, let's begin!

-# Part 1 - Launch an EC2 Instance with Deep Learning AMI
+# Part 1 - Launch an connect to EC2 Instance with Deep Learning AMI

 ### 1. Create and login to a free account at https://aws.amazon.com/
 ### 2. From the console, click 'EC2'